 I’ve been charged an excessive payment surcharge, what can I do?

-From 13 January 2018 retailers and traders are no longer allowed to charge you for using your credit or debit card when making a purchase.
+From 13 January 2018 retailers and traders are no longer allowed to charge you a surcharge for using your credit or debit card when making a purchase.

 Under The Consumer Protection (Payment Surcharges) Regulations 2012, traders are banned from charging consumers more than the cost of processing a payment method.